Zardari shifted to PIMS after backache, irregular heartbeat

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to PIMS, a medical board has been constituted for the medical examination of former president.
-The medical board comprises experts of department of Neurosurgery, Cardiac and of Medicines and it was headed by Professor Shiji Siddique, and comprises Dr Naeem Malik, Dr Aamir Shah and Dr Zulfiqar Ghauri.
+According to PIMS, the medical board has been constituted for the medical examination of former president.
+The medical board comprises of experts of department of Neurosurgery, Cardiac and of Medicines and it was headed by Professor Shiji Siddique, and comprised of Dr Naeem Malik, Dr Aamir Shah and Dr Zulfiqar Ghauri.

 While the PIMS administration has also written a letter to superintendent to Central Jail Rawalpindi to declare the private cardiac ward a sub-jail for the Asif Ali Zardari.

-According to PIMS, a medical board has been constituted for the medical examination of former president.
-The medical board comprises experts of department of Neurosurgery, Cardiac and of Medicines and it was headed by Professor Shiji Siddique, and comprises Dr Naeem Malik, Dr Aamir Shah and Dr Zulfiqar Ghauri.
+According to PIMS, the medical board has been constituted for the medical examination of former president.
+The medical board comprises of experts of department of Neurosurgery, Cardiac and of Medicines and it was headed by Professor Shiji Siddique, and comprised of Dr Naeem Malik, Dr Aamir Shah and Dr Zulfiqar Ghauri.

 While the PIMS administration has also written a letter to superintendent to Central Jail Rawalpindi to declare the private cardiac ward a sub-jail for the Asif Ali Zardari.